ProteGO-Safe/ios/README.md

 3. Run `xcodegen generate` to generate .xcodeproj file
 4. Run `pod install` to install necessary dependencies and generate .xcworkspace file

+For convenience, there's a `rebuild.sh` script which performs actions mentioned above.
+Aditionally, it let's you select Xcode that you want to use to open the project (if you have multiple Xcode versions on your machine).
+To launch it, type `sh rebuild.sh` in your console.

 ## ChangeLog